auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 >> Put the needle to the frame where you want to turn it on.
 >> Click the AddEvent button (its on the left... its a rectangle with a + sign - can be hard to see its under the frame key box.
 >> In the function dropdown on the right - it will say Function:  and this is where you enable and disable.

+!!
+THINGS I LEARNED SO FAR !!
+I put the weapon damage on the Player game object instead of the weapon collider object.
+That was a mistake as it was not registering when I was hitting the enemy and rather was registering when the player body hit the enemy.

+!!Make sure that the collider of your weapon has code to detect when it triggers.!!